Famiclone: Greater China

-The market of People's Republic of China opened to the console in late 1980s, but high customs made imported consoles such as the Famicom very expensive.
+The market of People's Republic of China opened to the console in the late 1980s, but high customs made imported consoles such as the Famicom very expensive.
 This is why local companies began producing cheaper clones which created a large grey market for unlicensed consoles and games.
-Counterfiet Nintendo was sold in great quantities primarily in large cites of Beijing, Shanghai, Tianjin, and cities of Guandong Province.
+Counterfeit Nintendo was sold in great quantities primarily in large cites of Beijing, Shanghai, Tianjin, and cities of Guandong Province.
 In 1994, Beijing was the place where more than 10,000 stores sold famiclones and 50% of families used to have one.
 Some of the stores claimed that record sales were 10,000 units of cartridges in just one day.
 At that time, there were already factories producing clones of Game Boy games and consoles, and the first cases of pirated games for the Super Nintendo.

 One of the most popular was Xiǎo Bàwáng or Little Bawang (Chinese: 小霸王; lit.
 'Little Emperor or Little Tyrant') by Subor, which claimed to be one of the largest producers of video games in China.
 They marketed Super Mario Bros as Super Brothers II, and Tetris as Russian Bricks II.
 Another company called New Star, also claimed to be market leader with 15% shares of the Chinese market, largest distribution network of 300 retailers and more than 300 cartridges.
 Many brands and producers existed like Nanbeng Co.
-Ltd, Jichang Electronics Co.,Ltd and more.
+Ltd, Jichang Electronics Co., Ltd and more.
 Most of the local manufacturers began distributing console to other countries, which made China one of main hubs of famiclone production.
 Certain models were officially advertised by Jackie Chan.